The Data Center Rundown

 Fiber network expansion for AI

-Aureon and its partners are launching a 100 Terabit Midwest route designed to enhance connectivity for artificial intelligence and cloud computing services.
+Aureon and its partners have completed a 100 terabit route across the Midwest to facilitate the expansion of artificial intelligence and cloud services.

 Read at Data Center POST→